 Devonport and nearby

 - Watch Little Penguins at the Lillico Beach Conservation Area.
-Run by dedicated volunteers, the little penguins come ashore at dusk headed for their burrows.
-A great experience for all, and located at Lillico, just west of Devonport.
+Run by dedicated volunteers, the little penguins come ashore at dusk and head for their burrows.
+A great experience for all, and is located at Lillico, just west of Devonport.

 - Bass Strait Maritime Centre, Devonport.
 Loaded with great information and interactive displays, one of our favourites is the life-size steamer's bridge where you can take the helm and steam out of the Mersey River.

 - Ride the rails at the Don River Railway, Devonport.
 Enjoy a 30-minute train ride along the bank of the Don River.
 Carriages have been restored and there are many locomotives a the railway that played a major part in shaping the state.
 The young train buffs will love it - we promise!

 - Visit the Mersey Bluff Lighthouse - less than 5 minutes drive from the city, the lighthouse is a great place for a picnic lunch, and offers some great sea sidewalks!

 - Naranwtapu National Park/Bakers Beach.
 One of our favourite National Parks.
 Here, you'll find hundreds of wombats, wallabies and thousands of birds.
 Talk a walk across the open grasslands or explore the tracks to the lagoon and bird hives.
 You can even arrange to go horse riding along Bakers Beach which is stunning!

 - Wings Wildlife Park - an amazing place to see Tasmania's iconic animals up close, in a super relaxed atmosphere.
 Located right on the river you can even camp in your van.
 Just give them a call before you arrive to make sure there are spots available.
 Otherwise, it's a must-see for some fluffy and furry four-legged cuteness!